Meet the Executive Committee

 The Auditor’s role is to inspect the CLPs annual statement of accounts prepared by the Treasurer before the General Meeting of the CLP approves them.
 The Treasurer produces a yearly Statement of Accounts every year.
 This has to be approved by a general meeting in the first quarter of the following year and forwarded to Labour’s Governance and Legal Unit by 30 April.
 So the work of an auditor is time-limited (1 to 2 hours) and mainly occurs in February.
 Auditors are not members of the Executive Committee.

 Other volunteering opportunities

-Not quite ready for and elected post?
-Why not volunteer to help out in a less official capacity.
+Not quite ready for an elected post?
+Why not volunteer to help out in a less official capacity?

-Ward officers help out the campaign team and Labour councillors to ensure that each ward is a campaign fighting force in local elections, by-elections and so that we’re campaign ready in the event of a General Election.
+Ward officers help the campaign team and Labour councillors to ensure that each ward is a campaign fighting force in local elections and by-elections and that we’re campaign ready in the event of a General Election.
 Make the job as small or as big as you like.